eduardolmedeiros/eduardolmedeiros.github.io/_posts/2020-03-17-cookiecutter-for-ansible-playbooks.markdown

     └── requirements.yml
 ```

-# A little bit more about cookiecutter-ansible-playbook
+## A little bit more about cookiecutter-ansible-playbook

 * Ansible Playbook scaffold
 * Vagrant support
 * Dynamic settings defined by wizard menu

+That's all, see you next time.